 If approved for coverage, the unhealthy applicants are required to pay higher premiums than healthy applicants.

-How do I get approved for life insurance?
+How do I qualify for life insurance and get approved?

 To get approved for life insurance you first need to fill out an application.
 The life insurance company will then review your application and pull whatever records are applicable.

 Depending on your age and coverage amount you’re applying for you may also need to complete a short medical exam.
 An examiner can come to your home or office.
 They will obtain a blood and urine sample along with recording measurements such as your height, weight, and blood pressure.
 The insurance company will review these results as well.